 It Started With an Accident...

 Robin Esrock’s success as a global adventurer, travel writer, bestselling author and international TV personality is no accident, although it did start with one.
 Struck down on his bike at a Vancouver intersection, Robin hobbled away with a broken kneecap, and one year later, a modest $20,000 insurance settlement.
 It was just enough for him pack up his things, quit his job, and set off on a one-year solo round-the-world backpacking adventure to 24 countries.
 Committed to record his year of living dangerously, he uploaded weekly reports, photography, videos, reviews, and interviews with every person he met.
 In doing so, he pioneered a new era of multi-platform, switched-on and wired-in travel journalism, leading to adventures beyond his wildest dreams.

 Robin could look back on several careers before stumbling upon this exciting new one.
 He rode the new media boom in the late 90′s, working in London for the Sunday Times, BBC, Reuters and FilmFour.
 In Canada, he founded a record label before working in a music agency with clients including Coldplay, Norah Jones and Bryan Adams.
 Once he discovered travel writing, his own star took the spotlight.

 Robin’s stories have been published in over a dozen major publications worldwide, including National Geographic Traveler, The Guardian, Chicago Tribune, Sydney Morning Herald, Toronto Star and South China Morning Post.
-He has been profiled by the CBC, CTV, Global, Breakfast Television, CNN, Forbes Travel, Travel+Leisure, and many others, consulting regularly as a travel expert.
+He has been featured on CNN, Forbes Travel, MSNBC, Travel+Leisure, Huffington Post, the CBC, CTV, Global, Breakfast Television, and many others, consulting regularly as a travel expert.
 Robin has written regular columns for the Globe & Mail, Vancouver Sun, MSN, Outpost Magazine, Sympatico.ca, Bell’s The Loop, Chill Magazine, She, Accent, Matador, and other publications.